 Wow!
 Canned, evaporated, granulated soup vegetables!
 There are said to be seven varieties of vegetables in each 8-ounce can, although they are not specified.
 And what’s the story of the Gold Nugget brand, and the Dayton Evaporating and Packing Company?

-Fortuitously, a splendidly clarifying article appeared on July 27 of this year in the McMinnville News-Register, by Elaine Rohse, “Death of a Dayton Business.”
+Fortuitously, a splendidly clarifying article appeared on July 27, 2011, in the McMinnville News-Register, by Elaine Rohse, “Death of a Dayton Business.”
 The DE&PC was begun in 1890 by Douglas A. Snyder and his father, Reuben.
 In the 1890s, the firm’s dehydrated potatoes were popular with miners (clearly it was a splendid product for those trekking over Chilkoot Pass into the Klondike, where each man was required to carry a year’s supply of food with him).
 Thus the Gold Nugget brand.

 Gold Nugget soup mix helped feed the troops in the Spanish-American War and World War I. The mix included not only potatoes, but also cabbage, turnips, squash, onions, parsnips, and carrots.
 During and after war times, it was apparently popular in restaurants and hotels as well as military mess halls.